-S12 Processor issues inconsistent transaction size attributes for locked operation Problem: When the processor is in the Page Address Extension (PAE) mode and detects the need to set the Access and/or Dirty bits in the page directory or page table entries, the processor sends an 8-byte load lock onto the system bus.
+Kbyte or 4-Gbyte boundaries.
+Alternately, ensure that the page fault handler restarts program execution at the faulting instruction after correcting the operation the need to set the Access and/or Dirty bits in the page directory or page table entries, the processor sends an 8-byte load lock onto the system bus.
 A subsequent 8 byte store unlock is expected, but instead a 4 byte store unlock occurs.
 Correct data is provided since only the lower bytes change, however external logic monitoring the data transfer may be expecting an 8-byte store unlock.
-Implication: This erratum affects no known commercially available chipsets.
-Workaround: None at this time.